 4 - Mark the placement with an outdoor quality plaque

 Don't be so secretive about your time capsule that you don't let the community know where you placed it.
 Place it securely so that it's not easily vandalized, but don't be overly secretive or it will be lost in the future.
-The simplest way to make sure of remembrance is to place a memorial cast aluminum or cast bronze plaque.
+The simplest way to make sure of remembrance is to place a memorial outdoor aluminum or bronze plaque.